JenniferT9462/next-assignment-1/README.md

     * Navigate to http://localhost:3000 in your browser to view your home page, and http://localhost:3000/about to view your about page.

+- Create a new repository on Github.
-- Add you Next app to your new repository by running:
+- Add your Next app to your new repository by running:

         git remote add origin https://github.com/yourusername/your-repository.git
         git branch -M main